micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And they laughed _and_ [^r]jeered at Him.
+And they laughed _and_ jeered at Him.
 But He put them all out, and, taking the child's father and mother and those who were with Him, He went in where the little girl was _lying_.